MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_07_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 2. In **Virtual machines,** select **+ Create,** then **Azure virtual machine.**

-3. In Create a virtual machine, enter or select this information in the Basics tab:
+3. In Create a virtual machine, enter or select this information in the **Basics** page:

    |Setting|Value|
    |---|---|